fabbriciocruz/kubernetes/AmazonEKS/Amazon_VPC_CNI_plugin.md

 ## Prerequisites

-* Prefix delegation is only supported on AWS Nitro System EC2 instances.
+* Prefix assignment mode is supported on AWS Nitro based EC2 instance types with Amazon Linux 2.
+This capability is not supported on Windows.

 * Your VPC must have enough available contiguous /28 IPv4 address blocks to support this capability.